With the final cutdown date looming for every team around the NFL, over 700 players are facing the prospects of being unemployed by this weekend.

 In order to be eligible for the Practice Squad, a player must:

-A player will be deemed to have spent a season on the Practice Squad if he’s spent six (6) games during the regular or post-season on the Practice Squad (up from 3 games under the prior rules).
+A player will be deemed to have spent a season on the Practice Squad if he’s spent three games during the regular or post-season on the Practice Squad.
 It takes only one game spent on the Practice Squad during the player’s third season for it to count as his 3rd Practice Squad season.

 A player can be elevated to his team’s 53-man roster at any time; however, if he is later released, he must clear Waivers before he can be added back onto that team’s Practice Squad.